vedph/proxy-api/README.md

 ## Angular App

-Once you provide this proxy endpoint, **configure the Angular app** like this:
+Once you provide this proxy endpoint, **configure the Angular app** like this (as a sample, here I'm configuring the interceptor for DBPedia):

 ```ts
 { provide: HTTP_INTERCEPTORS, useClass: ProxyInterceptor, multi: true },